AdnanSlef/AdnanSlef.github.io/index.md

 ---
 # Adrian Self

 ---

 ## [Writeups](/writeups)
-Explanations and solutions to CTF challenges
+Explanations and solutions for CTF challenges

 ---